benetech/martus.martus-build/BuildFiles/Documents/README.txt

   installation on GNU/Linux machines.

-S. Changes from version 1.0.3 to version 1.2
+T. Changes from version 1.0.3 to version 1.2

 - You can now customize the fields of all subsequently created bulletins.
 Customizing fields is currently only intended to